scalar-labs/scalardb/docs/schema-loader-import.md

-# Importing existing tables to ScalarDB using ScalarDB Schema Loader
+# Importing Existing Tables to ScalarDB by Using ScalarDB Schema Loader

 You might want to use ScalarDB (e.g., for database-spanning transactions) with your existing databases.
 In that case, you can import those databases under the ScalarDB control using ScalarDB Schema Loader.
 ScalarDB Schema Loader automatically adds ScalarDB-internal metadata columns in each existing table and metadata tables to enable various ScalarDB functionalities including transaction management across multiple databases.